 Note that some OPs use a single claim for names, rather than separating first and last names.
 If this is the case with your OP, enter the claim that stores names in both of the First Name Claim and Last Name Claim fields.
 For each user, Looker will use the contents up to the first space as the First Name and everything afterwards as the Last Name.

 Optionally, you can use the data in your OpenID Connect claims to automatically populate values in Looker user attributes when a user logs in.
-You set this up by pairing claims with corresponding Looker user attributes:
+For example, if you have configured OpenID Connect to make user-specific connections to your database, you could pair your OpenID Connect claims with Looker user attributes to make your database connections user-specific in Looker.

 - Enter the claim as identified by your OP in the Claim field and the Looker user attribute you want to pair it with in the Looker User Attributes field.